-The continued expansion in global economic activity comes with more than the usual note of caution, since the overall trends disguise sharp differences in expectations among the major economic blocks.
-That the positive momentum is forecast to carry through to 2008 is itself largely due to the seismic shift that has taken place in global economic power.
+As always, averages must be treated with caution, as they disguise underlying trends - in this case, the seismic shift that has taken place in global economic power.
 China, India and Russia accounted for half of total global growth in 2007/08.
-(IMF - 'World Economic Outlook').
-Whilst growth across the globe is expected to be uneven, the fast-developing economies in the far-East will again set the pace.
-The highest rates of growth are expected in China, and India, at around 10%, according to the IMF...
-High rates of growth are also expected in other 'emerging' economies, such as Brazil and Russia.
-Even Africa, for so long a source of economic woe, is expected to experience growth of 4.5% in 2008/09 - though of course this will come mainly from countries that have stable political and economic systems.
-These growth forecasts have themselves been hastily revised in recent months, to reflect expected slowdowns in the major Eastern economies, as the reverberations of the 'credit crunch' spread from the U.S. and begin to impact across a - still resilient - world economy.
+(IMF - World Economic Outlook').
+Whilst growth across the globe is expected to be uneven, the fast-developing economies in the Far East will again set the pace.
+The highest rate of growth is expected in China, at 11.5%, with around 10% for India.
+High rates of growth are also expected in other 'emerging' economies, particularly in Russia and Brazil.
+Africa, too, for so long a source of economic woe, is expected to experience growth of 4.5% in 2008/09 - though of course this will come mainly from countries that have stable political and economic systems.